Home » Garden » Autumn Gold – Use Your Leaves to Make Compost

 You might call those piles of fallen leaves in your yard autumn gold, because you can use them to make compost.

-Using the formula below, you can make rich, crumbly compost from leaves, kitchen scraps, excess garden soil, water and air.
+Using the formula and tips below, you can make rich, crumbly compost from leaves, kitchen scraps, excess garden soil, water and air.

 Colorful autumn leaves ready for composting.